-

 Remembering Michael Smith

-This is an old piece published in Woofah magazine issue 4 in 2010 but written in 2008 to mark 25 years since the death of Michael Smith.
-On Friday 19th August 1983, the Jamaican Daily Gleaner carried a report on … Continue reading
+This is an old piece published in Woofah magazine issue 4 in 2010 but written in 2008 to mark 25 years since the death of Michael Smith. *Note 2021 – I have made a small alteration in italics to one … Continue reading

 Interview with Lutan Fyah & Khabir Bonner